nvk/NoThirdParty/wallets/TREZOR.md

 TREZOR launched in August 2014 as the first Bitcoin hardware wallet, offering secure cold storage plus the ability to spend with the convenience of a hot wallet.
 TREZOR is a small, key-sized device which connects to your computer with a USB cable.
 It stores your Bitcoin private keys offline and signs transactions for you.
 It can be safely used on a malware infected computer.

 TREZOR is compatible with a number of wallets, including Electrum, Multibit HD, and GreenAddress on desktop, GreenBits on Android, and myTREZOR.com on the web.
+Use the TREZOR Chrome extension to manage your device.

+TREZOR can also be used as a secure login device on a number of websites.

 ## Security